jwdavis/ce-demo-lms/README.md

    gcloud services enable cloudresourcemanager.googleapis.com --quiet sleep 60
    ```

+   This will take 5-8 minutes to complete.
+The `sleep` at the end is meant
+   to avoid timing problems where the APIs won't respond immediately after
+   being enabled.

 1. Run the following get get the current version of demo into home directory

    ```bash